Griselda Pollock: Art history

 Her work challenges mainstream models of art and art history that have previously excluded the role of women in art.
-She examines the interaction of the social categories of gender, class, and race, crucially researching the relationship between these categories, psychoanalysis, and art, drawing on the work of such French cultural theorists as Michel Foucault.
+She examines the interaction of the social categories of gender, class, and race, and the relationship between these categories, psychoanalysis, and art, drawing on the work of such French cultural theorists as Michel Foucault.
 Her theorization of subjectivity takes both psychoanalysis and Foucault's ideas about social control into account.

-A range of concepts developed by Pollock which serve to theorize and practice critical feminist interventions in art's histories are: old mistresses, vision and difference, avant-garde gambits, generations and geographies, differencing the canon and most recently, the virtual feminist museum.
+A range of concepts have been developed by Pollock to theorize and practice critical feminist interventions in art's histories.
+Some of these include: old mistresses, vision and difference, avant-garde gambits, generations and geographies, differencing the canon and most recently, the virtual feminist museum.